Reflections from Two Weeks of Teaching Information Design at NID

 An overview of my time introducing 22 B.Des.
 Graphic Design students to the world of information design at the National Institute of Design, Ahmedabad in Sep '25.

 I distinctly remember the day I discovered information design as a field.
-I can recall every neuron in my brain lighting up and feeling fuzzy—the kind of feeling you get when you enter flow state.
+I can recall every neuron in my brain lighting up—the kind of feeling you get when you enter flow state.
 I've always grappled with the fact that I am truly a generalist, but information design seemed to reward those with range.
-It is a field that requires one to be curious, ask questions, perform research, architect information, communicate insights, and visualise data intuitively.
+It is a field that requires one to be curious, ask questions, perform research, architect information, intuitively visualise data, and communicate insights.
 And given my career has spanned science, communications, and design over 8+ years, my hodgepodge of a skillset ticked these boxes.
 It didn't take me long to proclaim to the universe that this was the field I wanted to set up camp in.

 However, information design is still in its nascency in India.
 Landing a purely information design-only role can be close to impossible.
 That's why I don't take it for granted that a few months after my proclamation, I chanced upon an opening for a designer at a brand new Indian information design agency—Revisual Labs.
 What made it all the more better was that it was founded by Gurman Bhatia, an information design leader whose data stories I deeply admired.
 The job description was completely aligned with my goals at the time, and even though it requested a short email, I sent them a long(ish) one.
 Two weeks later, on 2nd October 2023, I started my Monday morning being added to Revisual Labs' Slack.
 And set up camp, I did.